Transition Network made a shift to shared governance in April 2018. Here are a few things you might want to know about our new ways of working:

 In which all roles exercise equivalent power.

 We move in and out of roles according to what best serves our organisational purpose.
 Many of us are holding more than one role and are working in a number of circles.
+Our current organisational structure looks like this.

 Each January, our primary circle (made up of staff and trustees) reflects on what’s happening in the world and across our movement